autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 For more detail on EIP 1559 and the distinction between _base fee_ and _priority fee_, see [Transaction fees](/concepts/system-model/#transaction-fees) in the System model.
 {{% /alert %}}

-Staking rewards are collected by protocol and accumulate in a protocol account as blocks are processed throughout a block epoch.
+Staking rewards are collected by the protocol and accumulate in a protocol account as blocks are processed throughout a block epoch.
 The fees are out of circulation until epoch end, at which point the protocol distributes them to validator committee members.
 Rewards are then distributed to validator self-bonded and delegated stake holders _pro rata_ to their share of the validator's total bonded stake.
 After this distribution, the rewards become _claimable_ by stake delegators.
 Delegators then [claim rewards](/concepts/staking/#claiming-rewards) in a "pull" model, at the frequency they choose.

 As rewards are distributed, due fees are deducted from fee revenue by the protocol: